TODAY co-anchor Savannah Guthrie is a proud mom of two to kids, Vale and Charley, whom she shares with her husband, Michael Feldman.

 She also shares snaps from quality time with family.
 Throughout the summer of 2022, Savannah, Feldman and their kids soaked up the "summer vibes" together, as she put it.

-"Just to keep it real," Savannah wrote in the caption of a slideshow featuring Vale and Charley really trying to avoid a posing for a siblings' photo.
+"Just to keep it real," Savannah wrote in the caption of a slideshow featuring Vale and Charley really trying to avoid a posing for a sibling photo.

 Essentially, Vale and Charley are the unofficial stars of Savannah's Instagram, and she wouldn't have it any other way.
 "I’m never happier than when they’re in my arms.
 I do not take this blessing for granted," Savannah wrote.